quire-api/quire-api/src/main/resources/description/05-webhook.md

 When receiving the notification, your Web Hook shall return a status code between 200 and 299 to indicate success.

-If a status code other than above is returned, we will retry 15 minutes later, then 1 hour later and 1 day later.
+If a status code other than above is returned, we will retry 2 hours later, then 1 day later.

 ## Activities Types